hunicus/mempool/frontend/src/app/docs/api-docs/prebuild/README.md

     //PROPERTIES FOR ALL NETWORKS - RESPONSE FETCHING SETTINGS
     //setting `explicit` disables response fetching and uses the provided
     //text as a response.
-    //if `freeze` is true, existing response from `api-docs-code.ts` will
-    //be used, and no http request will be made for a new response.
-    //if `freeze` is false, an http request will be made for a response.
-    //it is possible to set this per network...see signet property below
-    //for example.
-    //see init.sh for further details, including using `force-reset-all` to
-    //sanity-check all non-explicit endpoints for changes in response
-    //structure, etc.

-    responseSettings: {
-      explicit: ''
-    },
+    responseSettings: {},           //optional; will be overridden by responseSettings objects set by network

     //PROPERTIES FOR SIGNET ONLY (EXAMPLE)
     //the following properties override corresponding properties from above
-    //when signet is the network
+    //when signet is the network.
     //a parameters override, if provided, must specify BOTH labels AND
-    //corresponding exampleValue.,,the entire parameters object is overridden,
+    //corresponding exampleValues...the entire parameters object is overridden,
-    //so specifying just exampleValue will NOT work.
+    //so specifying just exampleValues will NOT work.
-    //the following responseSettings override results in ONLY signet response
-    //being fetched (for other networks, `freeze` is true, as specified above).

     signet: {
       parameters: [